-11. Just a week after Perrigo closed the Omega transaction, Mylan approached Perrigo's Board with an offer to purchase Perrigo for approximately \$205 per share (the "Offer").
+10. Just a week after Perrigo closed the Omega transaction, Mylan approached Perrigo's Board with an offer to purchase Perrigo for approximately \$205 per share ("Offer").
 At the time, the Offer represented approximately a 25% premium to Perrigo's stock price.

-12. Despite the substantial premium offered to Perrigo shareholders, almost immediately, the Board "unanimously rejected" Mylan's Offer, claiming it "substantially undervalue[d] the Company and its future growth prospects" and "d[id] not take into account the full benefits of the Omega Pharma acquisition," namely, the "tremendous revenue synergies" between Omega and Perrigo once the former was fully integrated.
-According to Defendants, buoyed by the Omega acquisition and the Company's purported emergence as an international market player, Perrigo's standalone value far exceeded Mylan's Offer, which Papa would claim "was not even in the right ZIP code."
+11. Despite the substantial premium offered to Perrigo shareholders, almost immediately, the Board "unanimously rejected" Mylan's Offer, claiming it "substantially undervalue[d] the Company and its future growth prospects" and "d[id] not take into account the full benefits of the Omega Pharma acquisition."
+Namely, the "tremendous revenue synergies" between Omega and Perrigo once the former was fully integrated.
+According to Defendants, buoyed by the Omega acquisition and the Company's purported emergence as an international market player, Perrigo's standalone value far exceeded Mylan's Offer, which Papa would claim "was not even in the right ZIP code."1

-13. Perrigo's rejection, however, did not end Mylan's pursuit.
-Mylan's Offer would be the first of four distinct offers to Perrigo, which Mylan claimed would be worth more than \$242 per share, culminating in the hostile Tender Offer in the fall of 2015.
+12. Perrigo's rejection, however, did not end Mylan's pursuit.
+Mylan's Offer would be the first of four distinct offers to Perrigo, which Mylan claimed would be worth as much as more than \$242 per share, culminating in the hostile Tender Offer in the fall of 2015.
 Over the months that followed Perrigo's initial rejection, Perrigo and Mylan publicly sparred over the merits of Mylan's hostile takeover bid and whether the proposed merger would benefit Perrigo shareholders.
-Defendants Papa and Brown tried to convince shareholders that, despite the undeniable monetary premium offered by Mylan, Mylan's various offers "substantially undervalued [the] Company and [its] future growth prospects."
+Defendants Papa, Brown, and Coucke constituted the front line of Perrigo's counter-attack, as they tried to convince shareholders that, despite the undeniable monetary premium offered by Mylan, Mylan's various offers "substantially undervalued [the] Company and [its] future growth prospects."